ahmedxtb/msan622/homework1/README.md

 ![IMAGE](hw1-scatter.png)

 For the scatter above, I devided the values of x-axis labels by 1,000,000, and added "in Millions" to the x-axis title.
-I also changed the labels and name of the legend to make it more readable.
+I changed the labels and name of the legend to make it more readable.
+I also changed the transparency and size of the points.

 ![IMAGE](hw1-bar.png)